 Is life just a cycle of eating, sleeping, studying, working, playing, fun interspersed with sorrows, some wins, a few losses, gathering trophies and accolades, medals, fame, fortune, then passing them on to others.
 Is that it?
 Is that all there is to life?

 When I was in university studying for a degree in Chemical Engineering, I pondered the meaning and purpose of life.

 Through the years, during times of rest and times of upheaval, I often find myself reflecting on the answers I found then, the answers I found on the way, and the gaps that remain.

+Today is one of those times.
 It’s a lovely winter morning as I write this.
-The sun is streaming in to my room.
-It is warm inside but I know the chill will greet me outside when I open the door.
+The sun is streaming into my room.
+It is warm inside, but I know the chill will greet me outside when I open the door.
 A very gentle breeze is ruffling the leaves of the trees in my front yard.
 I can hear the chirping of the birds.
 The occasional car passes by.
 But the household is still.
-Then my mind drifted to when I started to ask about the meaning and purpose of life.
+In the stillness, my mind drifts back to when I first grappled about the meaning and purpose of life.

 Religion and cultural traditions can be passed on from generation to generation, but what one believes, really believes, has to be birthed within the person.
 Otherwise, one is just going through the motions of someone else’s belief.

 Belief embodies the mind, the heart and the spirit.